sphinx-doc/sphinx/doc/markup/inline.rst

 Cross-referencing arbitrary locations
 -------------------------------------

+.. index:: pair: ref; role

-To support cross-referencing to arbitrary locations in the documentation, the standard reST labels used.
-Of course, for this to work label names must be unique throughout the entire documentation.
+To support cross-referencing to arbitrary locations in any document, the standard reST labels are used.
+For this to work label names must be unique throughout the entire documentation.
 There are two ways in which you can refer to labels:

 * If you place a label directly before a section title, you can reference to it with ``:ref:`label-name```.
 Example::